-White Snow, White Sand, Cotton, Cold Foam and more…
+White Snow, White Sand, Cotton, Cold Foam & more…

-Sherwin Williams has some of the most popular white paint colours already, and their new Emerald Designer Edition definitely takes it up a notch.
+Sherwin Williams has some of the most popular white paint colors already, and their new Emerald Designer Edition definitely takes it up a notch.

-Today, we’re taking a look at these new colours, focusing on those that could work well for your trim and cabinets, as well as those that might be better for ‘other purposes’.
+Today, we’re taking a look at these new colors, focusing on those that could work well for your trim and cabinets, as well as those that might be better for ‘other purposes’.

 All of that being said, these new whites come at a price (which we’ll get into below).
-And the price might be the ONLY THING holding these colours back from being the TOP white paint colours on the market because otherwise, they’re pretty friggin’ awesome.
+And the price might be the ONLY THING holding these colors back from being the TOP white paint colors on the market because otherwise, they’re pretty friggin’ awesome.

-When trying to find the best white paint colour for your project, there are a few things you must do BEFORE you start slappin’ paint on the walls…
+When trying to find the best white paint color for your project, there are a few things you must do BEFORE you start slappin’ paint on the walls…

 1. FIND THE WHITEST WHITE IN THAT BRAND